maerteijn/maerteijn.nl/public/content/en/blog/beautiful-asserts-with-your-django-test-client.md

 #### Links

 - [:link: Full source code repository](https://github.com/maerteijn/beautiful-asserts), in case you want to checkout the code used in this article or run the tests yourself.
-- [:speech_balloon: Discussion page on Github](https://github.com/maerteijn/beautiful-asserts/discussions/categories/blog-post-discussion), any questions or remarks are welcome!